peterdri/ece-communications-labs/_ece350/lab4/PSK-pulse-shaping.md

   ![pulse-shaping_LPF-impulse-and-shaped-scope.png](./figures/pulse-shaping_LPF-impulse-and-shaped-scope.png)<br>
   __*Time domain of impulses and LPF shaped impulses*__

+{% include alert.html title="Note" content="Notice that the impulses go (in theory) to $$\pm\infty$$.
+The *QT GUI Time Sink* will try and fit this in by having large y-limits.
+Disable autoscaling and set the y-axis limits so that you see an image like the one above." %}

 To line up the input and output of the filter, a delay of 120 samples will result in a plot like the following figure.